top of page

 Violent Crimes Affect a Bond

-If a person is arrested for a violent crime, serious felony crime, or has a history of fleeing, they may be denied bail all-together.
-But for those in between, there is a chance they could be placed under a no bail bonds hold, until a judge decides otherwise.
+If a person is arrested for a violent crime or severe felony crime or has a history of fleeing, they may be denied bail altogether.
+But for those in between, there is a chance they could be placed under a no-bail bond hold until a judge decides otherwise.

-A no bail bonds hold means that a person has to see a judge before they can be released from jail on bond.
-They must wait in jail, or in a holding cell, for as long as it takes for them to be seen in court.
-Depending on current jail and courthouse traffic, this could take anywhere from one to thirty days, and now in the days of COVID-19, much longer.
+A no-bail bond hold means that a person must see a judge before being released from jail on bond.
+They must wait in jail or a holding cell for as long as it takes to be seen in court.
+Depending on current jail and courthouse traffic, this could take anywhere from one to thirty days to sixty days.

 Probation Holds

-The primary reason that probation holds occur is because a person is on parole or probation.
+Probation holds occur primarily because a person is on parole or probation.
 In certain rare cases, when a person is on probation, they may still be given the right to bail if their crimes were minor or misdemeanors.
-In most cases, individuals will be placed under a temporary hold, like all others on probation or parole, until they are seen in court, at that point the court may or may not decide to lift the hold.
+In most cases, individuals will be placed under a temporary hold, like all others on probation or parole, until they are seen in court.
+At that point, the court may decide to lift the hold.

 Hold for a Capital Offense

-Another reason for a person to be placed under temporary bail bond hold is if they committed a capital offense.
+Another reason a person should be placed under temporary bail bond hold is if they committed a capital offense.
 In the State of Indiana, capital offenses are crimes punishable by death.
-Since these are the most serious crimes, a person will be immediately placed on a no bail bonds hold, and most likely be denied bail later on.
+Since these are the most severe crimes, a person will be immediately placed on a no-bail bond hold and most likely be denied bail later.

 ICE Holds